ObolNetwork/obol-docs/docs/int/faq/dkg_failure.md

 To enable debug logs first clean up the Charon data directory as explained in [the previous paragraph](#cleaning-up-the-charon-directory), then run your DKG command by appending `--log-level=debug` at the end.

-In order for the Charon team to debug your issue as quickly and precisely as possible please provide full logs in textual form, not through screenshots or display photos.
+In order for the Obol team to debug your issue as quickly and precisely as possible please provide full logs in textual form, not through screenshots or display photos.

 Providing complete logs is particularly important, since it allows the team to reconstruct precisely what happened.